verrazzano/docs/content/en/docs/samples/multicluster/todo-list/_index.md

        -f {{< release_source_url raw=true path=examples/multicluster/todo-list/todo-list-application.yaml >}}
    ```

 1. Wait for the ToDo List example application to be ready.
-   You may need to repeat this command several times before it is successful.
+This
-   The `tododomain-adminserver` pod may take a while to be created and `Ready`.
+   The `tododomain-adminserver` pod may take several minutes to be created and `Ready`.
    ```
    $ KUBECONFIG=$KUBECONFIG_MANAGED1 kubectl wait pod \
        --for=condition=Ready tododomain-adminserver \
        -n mc-todo-list
    ```

 1. Get the generated host name for the application.
    ```
    $ HOST=$(KUBECONFIG=$KUBECONFIG_MANAGED1 kubectl get gateway \